 The Cheapest Ways to Send Money

-Sending money is easier than ever: you’ve got numerous choices, and the money can move more or less instantly.
-Sure, checks and cash have their advantages – people are accustomed to dealing with checks, and everybody knows how to spend cash.
+Sending money is easier than ever; you’ve got numerous choices, and the money can move more or less instantly.
+Sure, checks and cash have their advantages, as people are accustomed to dealing with checks, and everybody knows how to spend cash.
 But there are other ways to transfer funds that are safer, faster, and easier to manage.
 What if cost is a priority?
 Here are some of the cheapest ways to send money to another person.

 It's free to send money with Venmo, and the app is designed to make it easy (and possibly even fun) to split expenses like meals, rent, and entertainment costs.
 Venmo will pull funds from your bank account or debit card for free, and you can also pay for free out of any balance stored at Venmo.
 There's a small charge if you fund payment with a credit card.
 In addition to the payment feature, Venmo includes a social element.

-You can include a message explaining what each payment is for, and — if you choose — those messages can be posted to a newsfeed visible to friends.
+You can include a message explaining what each payment is for, and those messages can be posted to a newsfeed visible to friends, if you choose.
 You can even comment on other friends' transactions, so the idea is to have fun and see what your friends are up to.
 Venmo is best used with people you know and trust.
 In the past, scammers have taken advantage of the laid-back nature of Venmo when selling online.

 Square Cash lets you send funds from one checking account to another using debit cards.
 There is no cost to use the service, and it is especially convenient if you want the funds to end up in your checking account anyway (because your debit card is linked to your checking account).
 To use the service, the sender and receiver both need to set up a Square Cash account and provide debit card numbers.
 Once you’re up and running, making a transfer is as easy as using an app or sending an email.
 Learn more about sending money with Square Cash.

 You’re probably used to buying from online merchants with PayPal, but you can also send money to individuals.
-When making personal payments out of your PayPal balance or linked checking account, PayPal is free (you’ll only have to pay a fee if you send from a debit or credit card, and the recipient might pay a fee if the payment is considered a business payment).
+When making personal payments out of your PayPal balance or linked checking account, PayPal is free.
+You’ll need to pay a fee if you send from a debit or credit card, and the recipient might pay a fee if the payment is considered a business payment.
 What about overseas payments?
-You can do that too, but PayPal charges a modest fee to send internationally.
+You can do that, too, but PayPal charges a modest fee to send internationally.

-Google Wallet is another free option for personal payments.
-There’s no charge to send money from your Google Wallet account balance, linked checking account, or debit card (PayPal charges a fee if you use a debit card).
+Google Pay (formerly Google Wallet) is another free option for personal payments.
+There’s no charge to send money from your Google Pay account balance, linked checking account, or debit card (PayPal charges a fee if you use a debit card).
 For Gmail users, sending money is especially easy.
-Once the money comes into your Google Wallet account, you can send it elsewhere, transfer it to your bank, or use a Google Wallet MasterCard for purchases and ATM withdrawals.
+Once the money comes into your Google Pay account, you can send it elsewhere, transfer it to your bank, or use a Google Pay Mastercard for purchases and ATM withdrawals.